morganrivers/how_to_ssh_key/README.md

 # Adding SSH Keys on GitHub

-This tutorial explains how to add SSH keys on GitHub and the command line, particularly useful if you've encountered this error:
+This tutorial explains how to add SSH keys on GitHub and the command line, usually for pushing / pulling from a private repo.
+This is also particularly useful if you've encountered this error:

 > remote: Support for password authentication was removed on August 13, 2021.
 > Please see [this link](https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories#cloning-with-https-urls) for information on currently recommended modes of authentication.